 - 1. If a plant is healthy with a single stem, well-shaped and bushy, and has sufficient well-spaced side branches to give it weight and good bud qualities, it is an acceptable plant. - 2.
-On multi-stem trees, height shall be defined as the measurement taken from the ground level to the average uppermost point of growth of the plant. - 3.
+For multi-stemmed trees, the size is determined by measuring all of the trunks, and then adding the total diameter of the largest trunk to one-half the diameter of each additional trunk - 3.
 All replacement plants shall have ball sizes which are of a diameter and depth to encompass enough of the fibrous and feeding root system as necessary for the fully recovery of the plant once planted. - 4.
-Sapling trees shall include deciduous trees with a dbh of 1.5 inches and less; evergreens of 2 feet or less and shall be replaced at the discretion of the Commission so as to reach an equivalent area of coverage and soil retention.

-(2) Replacement Requirements for Shrubs:
+Sapling trees shall include deciduous trees with a dbh of 1.5 inches and less; evergreens of 2 feet or less and shall be replaced at the discretion of the Commission so as to reach an equivalent area of coverage and soil retention. - (2) Replacement Requirements for Shrubs: